Spring Garden Revival

 Professional Mowing Standards & Turf Health Principles for Natick's Soil Conditions

-Natick's soils, as identified by the USDA Web Soil Survey, include glacial till, sandy outwash, rocky shallow soils, and marine clay, each requiring tailored turf management.
-Following the UMass Extension Turf Program guidelines, optimal mowing heights are: 2.5-3.5 inches for Kentucky bluegrass, 2-3 inches for perennial ryegrass, 3-4 inches for tall fescue, and 2.5-3.5 inches for fine fescue, which makes up 50-70% of Massachusetts shade mixes.
-Always follow the One-Third Rule—never remove more than 1/3 of the grass blade at a time—to minimize stress and promote root growth.
+Natick’s diverse soils—ranging from glacial till and sandy outwash to rocky shallow and marine clay—require tailored mowing practices for optimal turf health.
+The USDA Web Soil Survey and UMass Extension Turf Program recommend specific mowing heights: Kentucky bluegrass (2.5-3.5 inches), perennial ryegrass (2-3 inches), tall fescue (3-4 inches), and fine fescue (2.5-3.5 inches), which comprises 50-70% of Massachusetts shade mixes.
+Always follow the One-Third Rule—never remove more than 1/3 of the blade height at a time.
 Sharpen mower blades every 20-25 hours of use to ensure clean cuts and reduce disease risk.
-Natick's soils are typically acidic (pH 5.5-6.5), so periodic lime applications may be necessary for optimal turf health.
-For soil testing, consult the UMass Soil and Plant Nutrient Testing Laboratory.
+Natick’s soils are typically acidic (pH 5.5-6.5), so periodic lime applications may be necessary for healthy turf.

 Natick Conservation Commission Guidelines for Mowing Near Wetlands & Protected Areas

 Lawn mowing near wetlands, vernal pools, and other protected areas in Natick is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Activities within 25-50 feet of wetlands or vernal pools require careful planning and may necessitate filing a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) with the Natick Conservation Commission.
-Wildlife protection is also critical—restrictions may apply during the breeding season for birds (March-August) and for vernal pool species (March-June).
-Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for properties near sensitive habitats.
-For permitting and buffer zone questions, contact: Natick Conservation Commission
+Activities within 25-50 feet of these sensitive zones may require a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) filed with the Natick Conservation Commission.
+Special restrictions apply during wildlife breeding seasons—especially for birds (March-August) and vernal pools (March-June).
+Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for properties adjacent to resource areas.

 13 East Central Street, Natick, MA 01760